DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 = Do I need an API key? =

 No!
 The plugin works out of the box.
-Your site automatically connects to our secure API.
+Your site automatically connects to our secure API on activation.

+= What data do you collect? =

+We collect: site URL, WordPress version, plugin version, admin email (optional), image URLs (for generation), and usage statistics.
+This data is necessary to provide the AI generation service, track your monthly limit, and provide support.
+Full details are disclosed in the readme and in an informational notice.

+= Can I use this plugin offline? =

+No. This plugin requires connection to external APIs (Hatrix Solutions and OpenAI) to provide AI-powered alt text generation.
+It cannot function without internet connectivity and API access.

+= How is my privacy protected? =

+All data is transmitted over secure HTTPS connections.
+Images are analyzed but not permanently stored on our servers.
+You can review our Privacy Policy at https://hatrixsolutions.com/privacy

 == Screenshots ==